Best Music of 2017

 Disclaimer: I suspect there are some records I have either not heard yet or I haven’t had time to digest.
-These may include, but are not limited to: Forever by Code Orange, MASSEDUCTION by St. Vincent, All-American Bada$$ by Joey Bada$$, Painted Ruins by Grizzly Bear (among, potentially of course, others).
+These may include, and are not limited to: Forever by Code Orange, MASSEDUCTION by St. Vincent, All-American Bada$$ by Joey Bada$$, Painted Ruins by Grizzly Bear.
 Laura Marling’s Semper Femina, Fiest's Pleasure, War Moans by Mutoid Man, and Thrice Woven by Wolves in the Throne Room were all very good and difficult not to include.
 In addition, Eminem’s new album, Revival, comes out in several days, and– this is why I bring this up: I am EXTREMELY torn over whether or not my first impression is that it’s at least decent or TERRIBLY BAD (I’ve been a big Eminem fan since The Slim Shady LP in 1999; Recovery was cool, Marshall Mathers LP 2 wasn’t as good all the way through, but showed promise, and I don’t know what I’m saying here, I’m very confused–)

 10. Emperor of Sand, Mastodon (Metal/Rock)